 Picayune is a somewhat small city located in the state of Mississippi.
 With a population of 10,382 people and six constituent neighborhoods, Picayune is the 39th largest community in Mississippi.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Picayune is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Picayune is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Picayune who work in office and administrative support (15.74%), sales jobs (11.68%), and healthcare (8.37%).
+There are especially a lot of people living in Picayune who work in office and administrative support (15.35%), sales jobs (12.80%), and maintenance occupations (7.32%).

 Picayune is an extremely ethnically-diverse city.
 The people who call Picayune home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Picayune residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Picayune include French, Irish, English, and Italian.
+Important ancestries of people in Picayune include French, German, Italian, Irish, and English.

 The most common language spoken in Picayune is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.